 Bajos del Toro Waterfall

 Right on the outskirts of Juan Castro Blanco National Park, you’ll find the Catarata del Toro Waterfall.
-At 82 metres (269 feet) high, it really is a beauty, and the land around it seems to rise up, forming a bowl-like shape that the waterfall then empties into.
+At 82 meters (269 feet) high, it really is a beauty, and the land around it seems to rise up, forming a bowl-like shape that the waterfall then empties into.

 This is certainly one of the most gorgeous Costa Rica waterfalls and it really flies under the radar of most visitors.